faesong/treegen/README.md

   * Many things can be cached
   * Tree is regenerated on each edit, while it's possible to avoid that in many cases
-* Documentation is absent -- the focus is on the things above right now (the plan is to include the docs into the software in a form of tooltips or alike)
+* Naming and documentation is absent
-* Code is not really well organized, contains dead code and is all written in headers and compiled as 1 translation unit
+* Not all strings are translatable yet